-Davidson Fellows can access \$5,000 per Fellow per year toward reimbursement of Foundation-approved professional development opportunities and associated travel and accommodations.
-These funds are completely optional but will supplement the learning the Fellow is achieving through work with his/her coach and Jewish educator.
+Field Fellows can access up to \$5,000 per Fellow per year (April 1-March 31) toward reimbursement of Foundation-approved professional development opportunities and associated travel and accommodations.
+These funds are completely optional but will supplement learning the Fellow is achieving through work with his/her coach and Jewish educator.

-Professional development opportunities must be approved by a member of the Wexner Davidson Fellowship staff.
-This should be done using the online Professional Development (PD) Proposed Opportunity Form (or another form of documentation provided by the Foundation) to qualify for reimbursement.
+Professional development opportunities must be approved by a member of the Wexner Field Fellowship staff.
+This should be done using the online Professional Development (PD) Proposed Opportunity Form in order to qualify for reimbursement.